Rock wriggling

 South African mountains display many shapes and sizes of rock folds caused aeons ago by varied processes affecting the geological upper strata.
 These curvaceous outcrops in picture are the tips of geological events long ago in the Little Karoo.

-Most of the surface rock not under water has become covered in soil and vegetation, often only shallowly on mountain slopes and even less on steep slopes.
+Most of the surface rock not under water has become covered in soil and vegetation, often only shallowly on mountain slopes and even less or not at all on steep slopes.

 Rock folds remaining visible are often combinations of synclines or troughs and anticlines or domes.
 Such folds are called open when shallow, closed when deep.
 When the layers in the limbs on both sides of the plane that cuts through the centre of a fold are parallel, the fold plunging or rising to a fully closed or tight position, it is called isoclinal.